CodeTanim/SceneCraft/README.md

 ## Background

+### Photogrammetry

+Photogrammetry is the method of extracting 3D information from 2D photos.
+This process involves taking overlapping photos of an object to capture its structure and space and reconstructing them into 2D or 3D digital models.
+This allows us to generate photorealistic 3D representations.

 ### COLMAP

 COLMAP is a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with a graphical and command-line interface.
 It offers a wide range of features for reconstruction of ordered and unordered image collections.
 It uses multiple images of an object or scene to create a detailed 3D model.
 Through COLMAP, we can extract the intrinsic parameters of all reconstructed cameras, and poses and key points of all reconstructed images in the dataset.